pagkly/Zed/Investopedia4/Above the Margin Understanding Marginal Utility.md

 Although marginal utility tends to decrease with consumption, it may or may not ever reach zero depending on the good consumed.

 Marginal utility is useful in explaining how consumers make choices to get the most benefit from their limited budgets.
-In general, people will continue consuming more of a good as long as the marginal utility is greater than the [[marginal cost]](https://www.investopedia.com/terms/m/marginalcostofproduction.asp).
+In general, people [[Will|will]] continue consuming more of a good as long as the marginal utility is greater than the [[marginal cost]](https://www.investopedia.com/terms/m/marginalcostofproduction.asp).
 In an efficient market, the price equals the marginal cost.
 That is why people keep buying more until the marginal utility of consumption falls to the price of the good.

-The law of diminishing marginal utility is often used to justify [[progressive taxes]](https://www.investopedia.com/terms/p/progressivetax.asp).
+The [[Law Of Diminishing Marginal Utility|law of diminishing marginal utility]] is often used to justify [[progressive taxes]](https://www.investopedia.com/terms/p/progressivetax.asp).
 The idea is that higher taxes cause less loss of utility for someone with a higher income.
 In this case, everyone gets diminishing marginal utility from money.
 Suppose that the government must raise $20,000 from each person to pay for its expenses.
 If the average income is $60,000 before taxes, then the average person would make $40,000 after taxes and have a reasonable standard of living.

 However, asking people making only $20,000 to give it all up to the government would be unfair and demand a far greater sacrifice.
 That is why poll taxes, which require everyone to pay an equal amount, tend to be unpopular.